Child Development and Milestones: Your 4-Year-and-10-Month-Old

 - Engages in activities that require more hand-eye coordination.

-- Accurately and skillfully uses simple tools like safety scissors.
+- Accurately and skilfully uses simple tools like safety scissors.

 - Becomes more physical with other children (which could include pushing, roughhousing, fighting).

 - Stands on one foot for more than 10 seconds.

 This is the time some children’s baby teeth start to fall, making space for permanent adult teeth.
 However, most kids don’t lose their baby teeth until after age five.

 You can expect your child to grow about 6cm in height over the course of a year and also gain about 3kg in the same time period.
 Your child might also show a little more fussiness towards the food they eat.